Don't be clickbait by fancy loan types that don't exist!

 Starting to see the problem?
 I called out his BS and hung up the phone.

 Buy-now-pay-later or BNPL is another often misused term.
-BNPL is generally meant to be interest fee and late fees apply.
-But because of its popularity among consumers, even some smaller business lenders have started marketing invoice financing and term loans as BNPL.
+BNPL is generally meant to be interest-free, and late fees apply.
+But because of its popularity among consumers, even some smaller business lenders have started falsely marketing invoice financing and term loans as BNPL.

 Reach multiple lenders in one single application and compare easily with Singapore's 1st loan marketplace.
 To learn more about us, click here.

 And if you want to know just how ridiculous they can go?
-Here is a list of fancy loan types that don't exist that we have seen on some brokers' websites.
+Here is a list of fancy loan types that don't exist, yet we have seen on some brokers' websites.

 Food Truck Loan